b-mat7/weather-forecast/README.md

 Using the coordinates, it retrieves the appropriate information from openweathermap's current weather forecast and 5-day and 3-hour forecast APIs, adjusting the background based on weather conditions and local (remote) time.

-The ability to remotely query cities worldwide completes the feature set.
+The ability to query the weather in any city worldwide completes the feature set.

 Project Link: [https://b-mat7.github.io/Weather-forecast/](https://b-mat7.github.io/Weather-forecast/)